defold/doc/docs/en/tutorials/grading.md

 3. Add a Model component to the "grade" game object.
 3. Set the *Mesh* property of the model component to the *quad.dae* file.

-Leave the game object unscaled at origo.
+Leave the game object unscaled at origin.
 Later, when we render the quad we will project it so it fills the whole screen.
 But first we need a material and shader programs for the quad:

 1. Create a new material and call it *grade.material* by right clicking *main* in the *Asset* view and selecting <kbd>New ▸ Material</kbd>.
 2. Create a vertex shader program called *grade.vp* and a fragment shader program called *grade.fp* by right clicking *main* in the *Asset* view and selecting <kbd>New ▸ Vertex program</kbd> and <kbd>New ▸ Fragment program</kbd>.